Modulated non-collinear magnetic structure of (Co$_{0.97}$$^{57}$Fe$_{0.03}$)$_{4}$Nb$_{2}$O$_{9}$ as revealed by M\"ossbauer spectroscopy: Results and discussion

-Therefore, it is reasonable to assume that the direction of $V_{zz}$ is along the $c$-axis in the fitting procedure of our M\"ossbauer spectra.
+From our DFT results, it is reasonable to assume that the direction of $V_{zz}$ is along the $c$-axis in the fitting procedure of our M\"ossbauer spectra.
 According to previously reported magnetic structures \cite{prb.93.075117, prb.97.085154, prb.102.174443}, we tried to fit our M\"ossbauer spectra measured below $T_N$ with three different models.
 Model I): canting of the magnetic moments out of the $ab$-plane and free rotation between the two sites are both allowed.
 Model II): canting of the magnetic moments out of the $ab$-plane is allowed but with a single projected direction in the $ab$-plane for the two sites \cite{prb.93.075117}.
 Model III): the magnetic moments are confined within the $ab$-plane but free rotation between the two sites are allowed \cite{prb.97.085154, prb.102.174443}.
-As shown in Fig. \ref{sfig:sLmoss4K} - \ref{sfig:sLmoss-m3} in the supplemental material, all the above mentioned three models failed to describe our low temperature M\"ossbauer spectra.
+According to the above three models, two sextets were fitted to the experimental data by considering different directions of the hyperfine magnetic field within the coordinate system of the principal axes of the EFG tensor.
+This is in accordance with the commensurate propagation vector \textit{k}=0 found in the above three models.
+However, as shown in Fig. S1 - S3 in the supplemental material, all the above mentioned three models exhibit obvious discrepancies from the experimental data at low temperatures.
 Actually, only the spectrum taken at 30\,K can be reasonably described with a magnetic structure similar to the one proposed by Khanh et el. \cite{prb.93.075117}.
-With decreasing temperature, the quality of the fits gets worse gradually as indicated by the $\chi^2$ values shown in Fig. \ref{sfig:sLmoss4K} - \ref{sfig:sLmoss-m3}.
-These results suggest that the magnetic structure of \cfno\ or even \cno\ changes from a nearly collinear simple structure \cite{prb.93.075117} to a more complex (possibly non-collinear) one (combinations of the different magnetic structures proposed earlier in ref. \cite{prb.93.075117, prb.97.085154, prb.102.174443}).
+With decreasing temperature, the quality of the fits get worse gradually as indicated also by the $\chi^2$ values shown in Fig. S1 - S3.
+Since our investigated sample was actually doped with $^{57}$Fe, there might be local randomness that introduced by possible inhomogeneous doping effects.
+This may give a distribution of the measured hyperfine magnetic field.
+Indeed, we also tried to fit our M\"ossbauer spectra using the above models by including hyperfine field distribution effects \cite{nim.B58.85}.
+But, one can see from Fig. S4 that there is no improvement when compared with the simple two sextets model.
+Actually, the temperature evolution of the M\"ossbauer spectra also rules out the possibility that local randomness to be the reason why our fitting got worse and worse with decreasing temperatures.
+These results suggest that the magnetic structure of \cfno\ or even \cno\ changes from a nearly collinear simple structure \cite{prb.93.075117} at higher temperature to a more complex possibly non-collinear one at lower temperatures.

 Therefore, to describe the low temperature spectra satisfactorily, we used a more sophisticated model by taking into account the features associated with an incommensurate helicoidal structure as were used to described the complex M\"ossbauer spectra of BiFeO$_3$ \cite{nm.12.641}, 3$R$-AgFeO$_2$ \cite{jpcm.29.275803}, Fe$_3$PO$_7$ \cite{prb.97.104415}, FeP \cite{jac.675.277} and many others with modulated magnetic structures.
 In this case, the experimental spectrum is approximated as a superposition of two sets of Zeeman patterns corresponding to the two crystal sites. $\phi$ and $\theta$ angles in equation \ref{eqHamilton} for each Zeeman pattern can be expressed by the rotation angle $\omega$ within the magnetic moment rotation plane, which varies continuously in the $0\leq \omega_i \leq 2\pi$ interval for an incommensurate helicoidal structure.
 The angle, $\Theta_n$, between the normal direction of the rotation plane and the $c$-axis/$V_{zz}$ was fitted as a free parameter.
 To take into account of possible anharmonicity (bunching) of the spatial distribution of the magnetic moments of Co$^{2+}$/$^{57}$Fe$^{2+}$, a Jacobian elliptic function was used \cite{jpcm.29.275803,jac.675.277}